- Separating GUI from Windowing/Events and Graphics

 Anything to do with top-level windows management and relaying events would become part of a separate 'Windowing' module and could be handled by a number of backends, including other cross-platform toolkits.

-As part of this task, an interface API would be defined that could connect any Windowing implementation with:
+As part of this task, an interface API would be defined that could connect any Windowing implementation with:- The GUI engine (input events and top-level window interaction).

-In addition to our own platform implementations, implementations could also be developed for other cross-platform toolkits, including:
+In addition to our own platform implementations, implementations could also be developed for other cross-platform toolkits, including:- GLFW (highest priority)

 Skills Required: